 As a veteran, you dedicated your life to serving the country.
 It can be devastating to hear you get exposed to toxic chemicals you could have otherwise avoided.
 You might have been exposed to contaminated water while at Camp Lejeune.
 You could get compensated if this contaminated water led to health disadvantages.

-At Conboy Law, we will represent you and protect your rights.
+At Conboy Law, our Illinois Camp Lejeune water contamination injury lawyer will represent you and protect your rights.
 Learn more about water contamination at Camp Lejeune below, and call us to schedule a free consultation.

 At Conboy Law, we have tremendous experience representing veterans and other military personnel who may have been exposed to toxic water at Camp Lejeune.
 It would help if you focus your time and efforts on getting better, but you should also protect your rights.